-To provide information on the federal universal service programs, we Scope and interviewed officials from FCC, NECA, and USAC.
-We also reviewed Methodology documents from FCC, NECA, and USAC regarding the funding and operation of the federal universal service programs.
+To provide information on the federal universal service programs, we interviewed officials from FCC, NECA, and USAC.
+We also reviewed documents from FCC, NECA, and USAC regarding the funding and operation of the federal universal service programs.
 Additionally, we reviewed documents from academics and industry participants regarding the federal universal service programs.

 We conducted a mail survey of public utility commissions to gather information on state-level universal service programs and rate-setting mechanisms.
 In the survey, we asked questions about state programs for deaf and disabled consumers; high cost and small local telephone companies; low-income consumers; and discounted telecommunications services for schools, libraries, and other government-related facilities.
 We pretested the survey with staff at five commissions to help ensure that (1) the questions in the survey were clear and unbiased, (2) the terms used in the survey were precise, and (3) the survey was not unduly burdensome.
 The survey was mailed to staff at public utility commissions in all 50 states and the District of Columbia.
-We received 51 completed questionnaires, a
+We received 51 completed questionnaires, a response rate of 100 percent.
+We conducted the survey from May to September 2001.

-September 2001.

-38NPRM at paragraph 6.
+&lt;sup>38NPRM at paragraph 6.

 In addition, to provide information on local telephone rates and the costs of providing service, we asked public utility commissions for local telephone rates and used a model developed by FCC that provides forward-looking estimates of the cost of providing local telephone service.
 We asked commissions for the local telephone rates for residential and single-line business customers in randomly selected places throughout each state and the District of Columbia (see app.
 I for a discussion of the sample and local telephone rate data).
 We also used a model developed by FCC to determine the estimated costs of providing service in the same randomly selected places (see app.
 I for a discussion of FCC's model and our use of the model).

 Finally, to assess the development of telephone service via Internet-based technology and the future funding of universal service programs, we conducted semistructured interviews with 26 industry participants and academics familiar with the development of IP telephony.
 These industry participants included three providers of IP telephony services, two Internet backbone providers, two long distance companies, one Regional Bell Operating Company, six equipment manufacturers, five academics, two industry analysts, three associations involved in IP telephony issues, one government agency, and one representative of large business endusers.
 In addition, we reviewed relevant documents from various government, industry, and academic sources.

 We performed our review from January through November 2001 in accordance with generally accepted government auditing standards.
-Agency Comments We provided a draft of this report to FCC for their review and comment and subsequently spoke with the Chief of FCC's Accounting Policy Division.
-FCC officials stated that they were in agreement with the information presented in the report, and provided technical comments that were incorporated as appropriate.
-As agreed with your office, unless you publicly announce its contents earlier, we plan no further distribution of this report until 7 days after the date of this letter.
-At that time, we will provide copies to interested congressional committees, the Chairman of FCC, and other interested parties.
-We also will make copies available to others upon request.